 We specialize in comprehensive root cause investigations and formal failure analysis.
 It is our passion and what we are set up to do.
-State of the art latest technology for scanning electron microscopy and image analysis with various microscopes, hardness testers, spectrometers, microhardness, sample prep equipment and mechanical testing.
-ATRONA is equipped with full and capable labs including metallurgical, chemical, polymer, mechanical, microscopy, dimensional, and non destructive examination.
+We utilize the latest, state of the art technology for scanning electron microscopy and image analysis with various microscopes, hardness testers, spectrometers, microhardness, sample prep equipment and mechanical testing.
+Our fully-equipped labs offer metallurgical, chemical, polymer, mechanical, microscopy, dimensional, and non-destructive (NDT) examination.
 It is all here under one roof to aid us in failure analysis and root cause investigation.
 We outsource nothing to other labs.
 We firmly believe that in order to solve a problem one should be in control of all aspects of the investigation and have access to all the tools needed.

 ATRONA works with its clients to plan the failure analysis before conducting the investigation.
 A large amount of time and effort is spent carefully considering the background of failure and studying the general features before the actual investigation begins.